Torus actions, weighted blow-ups, and desingularization of plane curves: Invariant, parameters, and center

 where $ \nu $ is the order of $ C $ at $ q $, $ \delta \in \IQ_+ $ is the number introduced in Theorem~\ref{Thm:poly}\eqref{It:delta_inv} (resp.~Remark~\ref{Rk:dir_dim_zero}), and $ \Gamma $ is equipped with the lexicographical ordering. \end{Def}

 Recall that our assumption, $ C_{\rm red} $ is singular at $ q $, implies that $ \delta := \delta(f;x;z) < \infty $, see the paragraph just before Theorem~\ref{Thm:poly}.

-Using parameters $ (z,x) $ with the property $ \Delta(f;x;z) = \Delta(f;x) $ we determine the center of the weighted blow-up in terms of monomial valuations.
-While this definition depends on choices, we show in Theorem~\ref{Thm:J_unique} that the center is unique.
+Using parameters $ (z,x) $ with the property $ \Delta(f;x;z) = \Delta(f;x)$, we shall first determine our designated center for the weighted blow-up in terms of monomial valuations.
+In the next section, we will re-interpret the center as a Rees algebra (see Remark~\ref{Rk:centers}(3)), and discuss the weighted blow-up along the center.
+While the following definition depends on choices, we show in Theorem~\ref{Thm:J_unique} that the center is unique.
 Despite working in a more general setup, the proof follows the same lines as \cite[Theorem~4.2]{AQS-plane}.

 \begin{Def} Let $ ( \cO, \mm, K ) $ be a regular local ring of dimension $ 2 $ which is essentially of finite type over a field $ k $. \begin{enumerate} \item For {\em any} parameters $ (x_1, x_2) $ of $ \cO $ and {\em any} positive rational numbers $ a_1, a_2 \in \IQ_+ $, we define $J = (x_1^{a_1},x_2^{a_2})$ to be the monomial valuation $v_J\colon \cO \smallsetminus \{0\} \to \IQ$ given by